JustinTulloss/zeromq.node/README.md

 At the time of writing, neither have been released.
 You'll have to build these from their github repositories.

-NOTE: For now, this also requires a patch to node.js.
-See the [node.js zero-copy branch].
-Will hopefully see this merged soon.

 To Build
 ========